itsjameszhao/DynamicCache/README.md

 `/kv/server.go` This file has the server implementation that we modified to ensure minimal bottlenecks.

 Additionally, we have a script that we used for generating images.
 There are present under `/scripts`

-#Group Contributions

-We divided our project into three main sections which each of us worked on with help from eacother.
-Rohan handled updating the server implemenation to ensure new concurrent locking, Ziming worked on the P99Latency, and James developed the ShardManager.go.
-However, we all debugged issues together and worked relative equal hours on the project.
-We all contributed to the write-up as well.